What does a maintenance coordinator do?

 Requiring your new hires to hold certifications can help you get off on the right foot.
 These certifications also provide excellent professional development opportunities for your current maintenance coordinator.

 - Certified Maintenance Coordinator — This certification is offered through the National Association of Residential Property Managers.
 The course covers topics including basic maintenance, lead paint laws, and ethics.
-This is a solid certification for maintenance coordinators who help manage an internal/external team and perform some maintenance duties themselves.
+This is a solid certification for coordinators who help manage an internal/external team and perform some maintenance duties themselves.

-- Certified Administrative Assistant — The National Career Certification Board offers a certification exam for maintenance coordinators who play more of an administrative assistant role.
+- Certified Administrative Assistant — The National Career Certification Board offers a certification exam for coordinators who play more of an administrative assistant role.
 This training teaches organizational, administrative, and communication skills.